dplanitzer/Serena/README.md

 The kernel is generally reentrant.
 This means that virtual processors continue to be scheduled and context switched preemptively even while the CPU is executing inside the kernel.
 Additionally a full compliment of counting semaphores, condition variables and lock APIs are available inside the kernel.
 The API of those objects closely resembles what you would find in a user space implementation of a traditional OS.

-Apollo implements a hierarchical process system similar to POSIX.
+Serena implements a hierarchical process system similar to POSIX.
 A process may spawn a number of child processes and it can pass a command line and environment variables to its children.
 A process accesses I/O resources via file descriptors (again similar to POSIX).

-There are two notable differences between the POSIX style process model and the Apollo model though: first instead of using fork() followed by exec() to spawn a new process, you use a single function in Apollo called spawn().
+There are two notable differences between the POSIX style process model and the Serena model though: first instead of using fork() followed by exec() to spawn a new process, you use a single function in Serena called spawn().
 This makes spawning a process much faster and significantly less error prone.
 Secondly a child process does not inherit the file descriptors of its parent by default.
 The only exception are the file descriptors 0, 1 and 2 which represent the terminal input and output streams.
 This model is much less error prone compared to the POSIX model where a process has to be careful to close file descriptors that it doesn't want to pass on to a child process before it execs the child.
 Doing this was easy in the early days of Unix when applications were pretty much self contained and when there was no support for dynamic libraries.
 It's the opposite today because applications are far more complex and depend on many 3rd party libraries.

 The executable file format at this time is the Atari ST GemDos file format which is a close derivative of the aout executable format.
 This file format will eventually get replaced with a file format that will be able to support dynamic libraries.
 However for now it is good enough to get the job done.